python/cpython/Doc/library/threading.rst

 .. note::

-   In 3.x, names in camelCase have been renamed to their underscored equivelents.
-Both names are availble in 2.6.
+   In 3.x, names in ``camelCase`` have been renamed to their underscored equivalents.
+Both names are available in 2.6.

 This module defines the following functions and objects: